gwexploratoryaudits/brla_explore/R2Audits/Athena/README.md

 <img src="https://render.githubusercontent.com/render/math?math=\large \frac{(\frac{1}{2})^n}{x^{k}(1-x)^{n-k}} \leq \alpha \Rightarrow \frac{(\frac{1}{2})^n}{x^{k&#43i-1}(1-x)^{n-1-(k&#43i-1)}} \leq \alpha">

 Thus the "tail" for the B2 *BRAVO* distribution is of size one, and the B2 *BRAVO* stopping condition is identical to that for *Minerva*.
+Note that the p-value, however, is not necessarily identical when the stopping condition is not satisfied.

-## *Minerva* is at least as efficient as *BRAVO*
+## *Minerva* is at least as efficient as EoR *BRAVO*

 Let <img src="https://render.githubusercontent.com/render/math?math=\large L^i_0(k_i,n_i)"> denote the likelihood of `k_i` ballots for the winner in a sample of size `n_i` for the null hypothesis (tied election) and <img src="https://render.githubusercontent.com/render/math?math=\large L^i_a(k_i,n_i)">  that for the alternate hypothesis (election with fractional winner tally `x`), each for the `ith` round.
 The likelihoods depend on the size of the previous rounds and other parameters defining the audit that are not overtly specified above, but are understood.

-Suppose the drawn sample satisfies the *BRAVO* stopping condition.
+Suppose the drawn sample satisfies the EoR *BRAVO* stopping condition.
 That is, suppose

 <img src="https://render.githubusercontent.com/render/math?math=\large L^i_0(k_i,n_i) \leq \alpha  L^i_a(k_i,n_i) \Rightarrow \frac{L^i_0(k_i,n_i)}{L^i_a(k_i,n_i)} = \frac{(\frac{1}{2})^{n_i}}{x^{k_i}(1-x)^{n_i-k_i}} \leq \alpha">